Liver and Gallbladder Flush

 4 tablespoons of aloe vera can prevent nausea.

-Have coffee made for enema.
+Have coffee made for an enema.

-Place a castor oil pack over liver:
+Place a castor oil pack over the liver:

 Saturate a piece of flannel or diaper with castor oil.

-Cover with piece of plastic
+Cover with a piece of plastic

 Place a hot water bottle or heating pad over the castor oil pack.